reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 ## The Starting Point

-Before working on Reflex, I was at a startup and then at a big tech company working on AI projects.
+Before working on Reflex, I worked on AI projects at a startup and then at a big tech company.
 On these teams, we used Python for everything from data analysis to machine learning to backend services.
 But when it came to visualizing our work or building apps so that others could use our work, there wasn't a good option to stay in Python.
 Suddenly, we had to switch to JavaScript and learn a whole new ecosystem.

 Making a UI for your project should be simple, but even though we had great engineers on our team, the overhead of learning a new language and tools was a huge barrier.
 Often making a UI was harder than the actual work we were doing!